pradeep3sep/interviewquestion/README JavaScript.md

 <br>

 >### Hoisting

+### Var and function expression are hoisted while let, const and classes in TDZ

 Hoisting is a concept which enables us to extract values of variables and functions even before initialising/assigning value without getting error

 Hoisting in JavaScript is a behavior in which a function or a variable can be used before declaration.